EarthScope/rover/docs/commands.md

     rover list-summary net=* begin=2001-01-01

-will list all entries in the summary after the year 2000.
+list all entries in the summary after the year 2000.

 ## Advanced Usage (Daemon Mode)